balfieri/aws/README.md

-vol_snapshots           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst name # take a snapshot and use it to create a new launchable image with name image_snapshot snapshot name # from an existing snapshot, create a new launchable image with name my_image                # get ami-nnn id of most recently created image my_images               # get ami-nnn ids of all created images my_vols                 # get vol-nnn ids of all created volumes (third column is true if encrypted)
+vol_snapshots           # get snapshot-nnn ids of all snapshots for instance's root volume image_snapshot_inst name # take a snapshot and use it to create a new launchable image with name image_snapshot snapshot name # from an existing snapshot, create a new launchable image with name my_last_image           # get ami-nnn id of most recently created image my_images               # get ami-nnn ids of all created images my_vols                 # get vol-nnn ids of all created volumes (third column is true if encrypted)
 </pre>